 3. Collaboration and convenience

 To improve productivity, SME’s need to be flexible.
 Storing files in the cloud enables your staff to access files from anywhere on any device.
 This provides more convenience for employees on the road or that have chosen to work from home.

 Sharing files is also much easier.
-Your staff can therefore collaborate on projects much more easily, even from remote locations.
+Your staff can, therefore, collaborate on projects much more easily, even from remote locations.
 When files are stored online, project teams can work together and update documents in real-time.

-With cybercrime on the rise, there is intense public scrutiny on a company’s ability to protect their personal data.
+With cybercrime on the rise, there is intense public scrutiny on a company’s ability to protect their data.
 Cloud computing can help to provide a solution by adding an extra layer of security to your defence systems.

-Data that is stored in the cloud is encrypted in order to block hackers attempting to intercept files.
+Data that is stored in the cloud is encrypted to block hackers attempting to intercept files.
 Furthermore, advanced technology can identify corrupted files and incubate viruses to prevent them from spreading and putting your entire network at risk.

 5. Scalability and flexibility

 The digital arena is maturing quickly.
 As a result of new technologies and consumer behaviours, SME’s can struggle to keep up with the pace of the marketplace.
 No sooner have you installed a new program, and it needs updating with improved software or faster hardware.